-There is an apparent contradiction in the relation between the ultrasonographic estimation of fetal weight (EFW) and birth weight (BW).
-Although the EFW recorded within a few days of birth correlates strongly with BW and for a given gestational age they have essentially the same median,1 in reported reference ranges the median BW with gestational age for babies born preterm is substantially lower than that of the EFW.2-5 This difference is likely to be the consequence of pathological fetal growth in a high proportion of preterm births.
-Reference ranges of EFW are representative of the whole population, whereas in the construction of reference ranges of BW, particularly for gestational ages at <37 weeks, there is overrepresentation of pathological pregnancies.
-One third of preterm births are iatrogenic mainly for hypertensive disorders and / or suspected fetal growth restriction; there is also evidence that in a substantial proportion of spontaneous preterm births there is impaired placentation.6-10
+BW according to gestational age for babies born preterm is substantially lower than the median EFW^{2-5} .
+This difference is likely to be the consequence of pathological fetal growth in a high proportion of preterm births.
+Reference ranges of EFW are representative of the whole population, whereas in reference ranges of BW, particularly for gestational ages < 37 weeks, there is overrepresentation of pathological pregnancies.
+One-third of preterm births are iatrogenic, due mainly to hypertensive disorders and/or suspected fetal growth restriction; there is also evidence of impaired placentation in a substantial proportion of spontaneous preterm births6-10.

-In this study we propose that the reference population for BW charts, as in the case of EFW charts, should be all babies at a given gestational age including those still in utero.
-These charts assume that, first, for a given gestational age the median BW is the same as the median EFW in the reference population and second, deviations from the median occur in both BW and EFW and these deviations follow a bivariate Gaussian distribution with different levels of spread for BW and EFW, dependent on gestational age.
-These assumptions enable data on EFW, from routine scans at early gestations to be combined with BW at term to produce reference charts for BW and EFW for gestational ages from 20+0 to 41+6 weeks.
+In this study, we propose that the reference population for BW charts, as in the case of EFW charts, should comprise all babies at a given gestational age, including those still in utero.
+Development of these charts was based on the assumptions that, first, for a given gestational age, the median BW is the same as the median EFW in the reference population, and, second, deviations from the median occur in both BW and EFW and these deviations follow a bivariate Gaussian distribution, with different levels of spread for BW and EFW, dependent on gestational age.
+These assumptions enable data on EFW derived from routine scans early in gestation to be combined with BW at term to produce reference charts for BW and EFW for gestational ages from 20+0 to 42+6 weeks.